xiaohunying/notes/pages/aws-storage.md

 - Operates as shared file storage.
 - Full support for SMB protocol, Windows NTFS, Active Directory (AD) integration and Distributed File System (DFS).
 - Uses SSD storage for enhanced performance and throughput providing sub-millisecond latencies.
-- Data Deduplication (no additional cost)
 - Pricing:
-  - Capacity
-  - Throughput
+  - Flexibility cost based on Capacity, Throughput and Backups.
-  - Backups (Data Deduplication)
+  - Data Deduplication is recommended to reduce cost.
+No additional cost.
+  - Cost is associated with throughput

 ### Amazon FSx for Lustre
 - Afully managed file system designed for compute-intensive workloads, for example Machine Learning and HPC.